wisecash/wisecash-support/_posts/2000-01-01-yearly-income-tracking.md

 index: 1
 ---

-The yearly income tracker displays a running total of all your income transactions, starting from the day you defined as the beginning of your fiscal year, including both paid and not yet paid income transactions:
+The yearly income tracker displays a running total of all your income transactions, starting from the day you defined as the beginning of your fiscal year, including both [paid and not yet paid,Marking Transactions as Paid] income transactions:

 {% include full-screenshot.html file="yearly-income-goal.png" %}